-The impact of having such a limited set of voices in the rooms where design decisions are made has far reaching implications.
-Seat belts are less safe for women.
+Join us.
+Men dominate the design industry.
+I took a look at 27 design and engineering consulting firms with public information about their teams.
 Ten 100-year predictions that came true.
 In 1900, an American civil engineer called John Elfreth Watkins made a number of predictions about what the world would be like in 2000.

 Download TOK resource: 2016 TOK blog posts.
 Dear TOK teachers — I’ve gathered into a single document all the posts on Theory of Knowledge from this blog during 2016, with a Table of Contents at the beginning, so that you can cruise them easily, looking for ideas for your own teaching.

 Please feel free to download this resource, and to use it and share it freely (with the usual conventions of acknowledgement).
 Our goal in this blog is to give support to teachers by supplementing your core resources with fresh ideas for teaching TOK, suggested activities for the classroom, and commentary relevant to TOK on current knowledge discoveries and events of the world as they pass.
 Between the Lines - National Geographic Society.
 If a picture is worth a thousand words, a map may be worth a million.